Lebanese judge charges PM, ex-ministers over Beirut port blast | Law-Order

 Lebanese judge charges PM, ex-ministers over Beirut port blast

-The judge investigating the Beirut blast has charged caretaker Prime Minister Hassan Diab and three former ministers with negligence over the port explosion that killed 200 people and devastated swathes of the Lebanese capital.
+The judge investigating the Beirut port explosion has charged Lebanon's caretaker Prime Minister Hassan Diab and three former ministers with negligence over the blast that killed 200 people and devastated swathes of the capital.

 Diab, whose cabinet resigned over the August blast after taking office in early 2020, said his conscience was clear and accused the judge of breaching the constitution.
 Four months after one of the largest non-nuclear explosions on record, which injured thousands of people, victims are still awaiting the result of the investigation.
-Lebanese leaders had promised it would come within days of the blast.
+Lebanese leaders had promised it would come within days.

 The explosion added to the challenges facing Lebanon, where decades of waste and corruption have triggered the country's worst ever financial crisis.
 Lebanon's sectarian leaders are still haggling over who will be in the new cabinet.

-Judge Fadi Sawan has called Diab and the three former ministers in for questioning next week, state news agency NNA said on Thursday.
-The others were former finance minister Ali Hassan Khalil, the top aide to Lebanon's influential Parliament Speaker Nabih Berri, as well as former public works ministers Ghazi Zeaiter and Youssef Finianos, it said.
+Judge Fadi Sawan called Diab and former finance minister Ali Hassan Khalil in for questioning next week, along with former public works ministers Ghazi Zeaiter and Youssef Finianos, state news agency NNA said on Thursday.
+DIVIDED OPINION

 ALSO READ